How to Visit the Lava River Cave

 In the Lava River Cave

-Path to the cave entrance
+Path to the Lava River Cave entrance

 And finally, your patience and preparation are about to be rewarded by a descent into a fascinating subterranean world.
 After checking in with the ranger in the booth and renting any gear you need, you’ll follow the sidewalk about 0.1 miles down to the mouth of the cave.
 Note the subtle change in the high desert vegetation as you approach the cave.
-Its chill and humidity are enough to impact the plant life growing at its entrance.
+Its chill and humidity are enough to impact the plant life growing at the entrance.

-Entrance Lava River Cave Newberry
+Stairs into Lava River Cave

 Entrance to the Lava River Cave